10. Type Promotion

 1..2 || 3 // [1, 2, 3]

-Vector to matrix promotion occurs because a row in a matrix is equivalent to a vector.
-When a matrix is initialized or operated with a vector, each scalar element in the vector is interpreted as a row.
-By applying the scalar to vector promotion rule, each scalar element in the vector will be promoted to a row.
+Array promotion to a higher dimension occurs because, for example, a row in a 2D array is equivalent to a 1D array.
+When a 2D array is initialized or operated on with a 1D array, each scalar element in the 1D array is interpreted as a row.
+By applying the scalar to array promotion rule, each scalar element in the array will be promoted to a row.
 The example below demonstrates scalar to row promotion, row padding and column padding all together.

 // m1 = [[1, 1, 1, 1], [1, 2, 3, 0], [0, 0, 0, 0]]

-The number of columns in each row are inferred, first by the expression indicating the column size in the type declaration, and second, if the columnn size is inferred as *, by the size of the vector literal or expression.
-Therefore, when the column size is infered, a vector to matrix promotion always produces a square matrix.
+The number of columns in each row are inferred, first by the expression indicating the column size in the type declaration, and second, if the columnn size is inferred as *, by the size of the array literal or expression.
+Therefore, when the column size is infered, an array to matrix promotion always produces a square matrix.

 // m2 = [[3, 3], [4, 4]]

-Vector to matrix promotions apply in all contexts where operations on matricies are defined.
+Array promotions to a higher dimensionality apply in all contexts where operations on arrays are defined.

 10.4.
 Tuple to Tuple